Abstract of Title

 The process of estimating how much money a prospective homebuyer may be eligible to borrow prior to applying for the loan.
 Prequalification does not include a credit check and should not be confused with Preapproval.

 The residence that the borrower intends to occupy as their principal residence.

-The amount borrowed or remaining unpaid; also, that part of the monthly payment that reduces the outstanding balance of a mortgage.
+The amount borrowed or the remaining unpaid balance of a loan excluding unpaid accrued interest; also refers to the portion of the monthly payment that reduces the outstanding balance of a loan.

 The remaining balance due on a debt, exclusive of accrued interest.

 The portion of a monthly payment that goes toward reducing the principal balance.
 Borrowers should strive to make additional principal payments whenever possible to pay down a loan balance faster and possibly reduce the amount of interest paid over the term of the loan.